 Another item in our Stone Age astronomy paper was the Vulture Stone (Pillar 43) of Gӧbekli Tepe.
 There have been numerous other reports on our prehistoric zodiac (effectively, a recording system), a few more below: https://www.sciencefocus.com/planet-earth/cave-paintings-reveal-ancient-europeans-knowledge-of-the-stars/ https://www.futura-sciences.com/sciences/actualites/archeologie-peintures-rupestres-representeraient-constellations-74240/?fbclid=IwAR1q9IFfHP8wuvw5UVOypJ9XUIOeKfEOI49pSgLgd1da_r5AGqAyTOxE4yI https://www.dailymail.co.uk/sciencetech/article-6434059/Ice-Age-cave-art-reveals-early-humans-used-stars-primitive-calendar-40-000-years-ago.html There has, to date, been no critique and rebuttal of our paper.
 What the Vulture Stone may […]

-Totem poles are often seen as quintessential features of the Northwest Coast of America.
-The Simon Frazer University lists ten types of American totem pole which indicate their diversity and how the term “totem” can be misleading when applied to them.
-Three common types the list includes are Memorial Poles, Welcome/Potlatch Figures, and House Posts. […]
+Totem poles are often seen as quintessential items of the Northwest Coast of America.
+The Simon Frazer University lists ten types of totem pole which displays their diversity and use.
+Three common types from the list are memorial poles, welcome/potlatch figures, and house posts.
+Memorial poles are raised after the death of a chief or […]

 Taurid Tracker